Skip to content

 "Whether it's $25 or $2 million, every donation plays a vital role in helping us achieve our goal," she said.

-The largest contribution came early in the campaign, a $2 million donation through Elaine Walkom's generosity, which has inspired many others to contribute.
+The largest contribution, a $2 million donation through Elaine Walkom's generosity, started the campaign and has inspired many others to contribute.

 The foundation has worked diligently to engage not only the local Estevan community but also the broader southeast Saskatchewan region.
 Gervais noted that she has reached out to rural municipalities (RMs) to further rally support.